whwbaird-appdev/ruby-koans/README.md

 end
 ```

-Our job will be to modify these methods (each method is one **automated test**) to make the **assertions** pass.
+Our job will be to modify these methods (each method is one **automated test**) to make the **assertions** within pass.
 The comments will guide you.
 In this case, change `false` to true, and then run `ruby path_to_enlightenment.rb` again.
 This test will pass, and next we'll be sent to Line 16.
 Keep going.

 ## Process